8fold/site-joshbruce.com/content/public/experiences/finances/content.md

 {!!dateblock!!}

-> I'm working on updating the structure and format of the site.
-Part of this change is separating the experiences and experiments (how I'm doing things) from the more informational aspects.
-So, if you're looking for information related to finances, you can find that over at the under construction [essays and editorials](/essays-and-editorials/finances/) area.

 I'm not financially ambitious and haven't had a record of earning money; however, I'm pretty good at allocating money when I have it.

 I focus a lot on character and culture; values, principles, practices, and tools.
 This page describes my financial character, which is parter of the broader [personal character](/about/).